 Most parents think of braces as just a way to straighten the front teeth and give their child a more beautiful and more confident smile.
 And while improving the smile and providing your child with confidence is definitely one of the best results of braces, if your child is having difficult cleaning his teeth because they are crowded and crooked, you have a more serious problem than just a few teeth that are not exactly where they should be for pictures.
 If your child’s teeth are crooked and crowded, it is going to become more difficult for them to effectively brush that teeth.
 And this means that they are going to be more susceptible to cavities and, eventually, gum disease.

 2. Your child avoids smiling, talking, or laughing.

 As a child, I had very crooked teeth, including my two front teeth that were overlapped and which jutted forwards, in front of my other teeth.
 I had been teased about them almost since they came in and I was very self-conscious about how they made me look.
 I became so afraid of anyone seeing them that I refused to smile with my teeth.
-If you are starting to notice similar behavior in your child, getting braces, even just for the cosmetic improvement that they can provide, is still a good option.
+If you are starting to notice similar behavior in your child, getting braces in Center City, even just for the cosmetic improvement that they can provide, is still a good option.
 If your child is actively exempting himself from activities or situations because he does not want anyone to see his teeth, this can become a serious problem in the future.

 3. Your child is having health issues related to their teeth.